GregPetropoulos/GregPetropoulos/README.md

 Thanks for stopping by and checking out my Git Hub profile.

-My name is Greg Petropoulos and I am user focused Full Stack 🥞 Developer.
+My name is Greg Petropoulos and I am user focused MERN Full Stack 🥞 Developer.

 Originally a geologist ⚒ and I love to dig in and discover 🔬 how things work and find the small ah-ha moments rewarding 🎉.